Design history · American mid-century editorial design

 Bradbury Thompson

-The Kansas printer who spent thirty-five years turning a paper-company house magazine into America's most important typographic laboratory.
+The Kansas printer who spent twenty-three years turning a paper-company house magazine into one of the most sustained typographic experiments in American design.

-Bradbury Thompson (1911–1995) was the American graphic designer whose thirty-five-year run designing Westvaco Inspirations for Printers (1938–1961) made a paper-company house magazine the single most influential typographic publication in America.
-Co-founder of Yale's graphic design programme, designer of the landmark Washburn College Bible (1979), and recipient of the AIGA Medal in 1975.
+Bradbury Thompson (1911–1995) designed 61 issues of Westvaco Inspirations for Printers (1938–1962), a house magazine that became the primary vehicle for mid-century typographic experimentation in America.
+He also designed the format for Smithsonian Magazine (1970), co-founded Yale's graphic design programme, produced the Washburn College Bible (1979), and received the AIGA Medal in 1975.

 Key facts